9 Quotes That Will Put You In A Good Mood

 Yes, there are studies that show that daily affirmations don't work for everyone.
 But wise words from famous women, film, and literature can still be inspiring — even if they don't manage to change your life, and make you a healthier person.
 At the very least, they'll improve your mood.
 At their best, they can power you through the hectic work day.

-Ahead, we've compiled a list of real talk from celebrities, authors, movie characters, and wise women.
-May these quotes inspire you and help you weather it all!

-Ahead, we've compiled a list of real talk from celebrities, authors, movie characters, and wise women.
+Ahead, we've compiled a list of real talk from celebrities, authors, film characters, and wise women.
 May these quotes inspire you and help you weather it all!